JiltedDevil/-LTI-Root-Locus-Analyzer/README.md

 # -LTI-Root-Locus-Analyzer
-A web-based Root Locus plotting tool for control systems.
+A web-based Root Locus plotting tool for control systems.(By AI Studio)